OctopusDeploy/blog/blog/2019-05/powershelldsc-as-template/index.md

 ![](failed-health-check.png)

 ## Summary

-In this post, we created a PowerShell DSC script, converted it into an Octopus Deploy Step Template, separated Node data into a configuration data file, and created a Machine Policy for monitoring for drift.
+In this post, we created a PowerShell Desired State Configuration (DSC) script, converted it into an Octopus Deploy Step Template, separated Node data into a configuration data file (DSC configuration), and created a Machine Policy for monitoring for drift.

 Source code for this post is available at https://github.com/OctopusSamples/DSC-as-a-template